Nuclear Disarmament and the Anthropocene

 1. Pacific Islands Creative Competition – an open call to individuals, educational institutions, NGOs, and community groups in Pacific Island countries to submit oral and written essays on the theme of “Nuclear Weapons and the Climate Crisis” and award prize money to contest winners.

-2. Pacific Island Voices – a forum to connect the project contributors and to facilitate engagement with other members of the wider network across the region and globally.
+2. Voices from the Pacific Island Countries – a forum to connect the project contributors and to facilitate engagement with other members of the wider network across the region and globally.

 3. Events – virtual and in-person events where winners of the Pacific Islands Creative Competition can share their winning entries and discuss challenges related to the Anthropocene.